 So as you shelter in place, stay home, or perhaps put your own life at risk on the front lines of essential services and medical care, let these words of God bring your heart peace.
 “Be still, and know that I am God, exalted over nations, exalted over earth!”
 (Psalm 46) This pandemic is not more powerful than God who holds us all in the palm of his hand.
 Having “outward stillness” imposed on us through “lockdowns” gives us the opportunity to search for the tiny flickering lights of inner stillness, the relieved sighing of our exhausted hearts that we are not alone, that the darkness has never and will never overcome the divine plan at work in the world’s history.
 As the Abbot General of the Cistercians said in his recent letter, “A time of trial can make people harsher or more sensitive, more indifferent or more compassionate.
 Fundamentally, all depends on the love with which we live them out, and this above all is what Christ comes to grant us and to awaken in us with his presence.
 Any trial whatever comes and goes, but if we live it with love, the wound that the trial cuts into our lives will be able to remain open, like that on the Body of the Risen One, like an ever surging spring of compassion.”

-Surviving Depression - A Marian Devotional (Introduction)
+Surviving Depression - A Marian Devotional (The Nativity)

 The Bible Recap